Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/REX16-aptamer.md

-<font ><p class="header_box" id="description">Description</p></font>
+<font><p class="header_box" id="description">Description</p></font>
-<font >In 1999, Baskerville, S., and Zapp, M used RNA selection techniques to screen RNA molecules that can bind tightly to REX-fusion proteins, namely anti-Rex aptamers, from a pool of randomly sequenced RNA with conformational constraints.
+<font>In 1999, Baskerville, S., and Zapp, M used RNA selection techniques to screen RNA molecules that can bind tightly to REX-fusion proteins, namely anti-Rex aptamers, from a pool of randomly sequenced RNA with conformational constraints.
 The study suggests that anti-Rex aptamers may serve as RNA decoys for Rex proteins and have potential antiviral applications.
-In 1999, Jiang, F., Gorin, A. determined the solution of binding site of Rex peptide RNA aptamer complex by using combined NMR molecular dynamics method<sup>[<a href="#ref1" style="color:#520049">1</a></sup><sup>,<a href="#ref2" style="color:#520049">2</a></sup><sup>]</sup>.<br></font>
+In 1999, Jiang, F., Gorin, A. determined the solution structure of binding site of Rex peptide RNA aptamer complex by using combined NMR molecular dynamics method<sup>[<a href="#ref1" style="color:#520049">1</a></sup><sup>,<a href="#ref2" style="color:#520049">2</a></sup><sup>]</sup>.<br></font>
 <br>
 <br>

 <p class="header_box" id="SELEX">SELEX</p>
-<p>In 1999, Baskerville, S., and Zapp, M used RNA selection techniques to screen RNA molecules that can bind tightly to REX-fusion proteins, namely anti-Rex aptamers, from a pool of randomly sequenced RNA with conformational constraints.
-The study suggests that anti-Rex aptamers may serve as RNA decoys for Rex proteins and have potential antiviral applications<sup>[<a href="#ref2" style="color:#520049">2</a>]</sup>.<br>
+<p>In 1999, Baskerville, S., and Zapp, M used a similarly compact pool (79.9) as a starting point for in vitro selection experiments.
+The 79.9 pool contained two random sequence tracts of 12 to 18 residues pinioned between constant sequence stems.
+Since the 79.9 pool could have contained only around 1011 possible species and since 10<sup>13</sup> molecules were introduced into the first round of selection, all possible sequences and stem-like structures were likely included within the pool.
+Complexes between Rex and members of the RNA pool were isolated by coimmobilization on nitrocellulose filters.
+The captured RNAs were eluted and amplified by reverse transcription, PCR, and in vitro transcription. tRNA was included in the binding reaction as a nonspecific competitor, and its concentration was increased through the course of selection.
+Stem IID of the XRE (containing the XBE) was introduced as a specific competitor in the third round, and its concentration was also progressively increased.
+The selected population was assayed for the ability to bind Rex after four and eight rounds of selection and amplification.
+In the presence of nonspecific (tRNA) and specific (XBE) competitors, only 1.3% of the native RNA population could bind to Rex, while 7% of the population from the fourth round of selection could bind Rex, as could 13% from the eighth round of selection.
+The RNA populations from rounds 0, 4, and 8 were also assayed in direct competition with the wild-type binding element<sup>[<a href="#ref2" style="color:#520049">2</a>]</sup>.<br>
 Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
 <br>
 <br>